trstringer/trstringer.github.io/_posts/2020-06-15-why-feature-flags-are-great.md

 ## Summary

 I'm a proponent of feature flags when developing big features in software.
 One of the great things with feature flags is that there is very little downside to the practice.
-Next time you are getting ready to write a big feature, consider putting it behind a flag!
+Next time you are getting ready to write a software feature, consider putting it behind a flag!